 Photo by Innerbody Research

 Ro Sparks is a prescription medication for ED that combines two of the most popular ED drugs on the market: sildenafil (generic for Viagra) and tadalafil (generic for Cialis).
-These drugs have a long history of clinical research supporting their efficacy and relative safety.
+Both medications have been extensively studied and are FDA-approved for the treatment of erectile dysfunction, with well-established efficacy and safety profiles when used individually.

 With Ro Sparks, both drugs are delivered in a single dissolving tablet that you hold under your tongue for approximately ten minutes as your saliva breaks it down.
-That sublingual (under the tongue) dissolution allows the drugs to pass through oral membranes and enter the bloodstream more quickly than they would if you just swallowed a pill.10 That’s because sublingual delivery bypasses hepatic metabolism, which is a fancy way to say that you don’t have to digest it for it to start working.
-The result is an onset time of about 15 minutes, rather than the 30-60 minutes seen with traditional ED pills.
+That sublingual (under the tongue) dissolution allows the drugs to pass through oral membranes and may enter the bloodstream more rapidly than with traditional oral administration.10 That’s because sublingual delivery can bypass hepatic metabolism, which is another way to say that you don’t have to digest it for it to start working.
+The result is an onset time of about 15 minutes, rather than the 30-60 minutes seen with traditional ED pills (though the specific combination of tadalafil and sildenafil as formulated by Ro has not been tested in this manner).

 Insider Tip: If you’re getting mixed up between Ro and Roman, you’re not to blame.
 Ro is Roman’s parent company, and in the years we’ve covered it, it’s traditionally applied the Roman brand to its men’s health products and the Ro brand elsewhere.
 However, the Ro brand has slowly been taking over, consolidating the company’s marketing presence under a single name.
 But products previously labeled with the Roman name still bear it, creating some confusion.
 Rest assured that both names represent the same company.